Phalanx (comics): Exiles

-In the Exiles series, the dimension-hopping team visited a world infested by a mutated version of the Phalanx.
-On this world, Cypher fell ill with the Legacy Virus and in an act of desperation Warlock infected him with the transmode virus to try and save his life.
-Unfortunately the two diseases combined and mutated into something far worse.
-Within the year, almost all of the world's population were transformed into Phalanx drones, calling themselves the Vi-Locks.
-The group was led by Forge, whose innate understanding of machinery made him a prime candidate for leadership.
-In the course of the team's mission, Blink was infected and slowly started succumbing to the virus.
-Morph contacted the Asgardians, whose divine blood was able to heal the victims after they received a transfusion.
+In the series Exiles, the titular group visits a world infested by a mutated version of the Phalanx.
+On this world, Cypher fell ill with the Legacy Virus and in an act of desperation Warlock infected him with the transmode virus to save his life.
+The two viruses combine into a deadly plague that transforms most of Earth's population into Phalanx drones, calling themselves the Vi-Locks.
+The group is led by Forge, whose innate understanding of machinery made him a prime candidate for leadership.
+Morph eventually contacts the Asgardians, whose divine blood heals the infected via a transfusion.

 Marvel 2099

-In the possible future of 2099, the Phalanx tried to invade Earth a second time.
+In the possible future of 2099, the Phalanx attempt to invade Earth a second time.
 To prevent Earth from being converted by the Transmode Virus, Spider-Man 2099 forms an uneasy alliance with Doom 2099, who had encountered the Phalanx during their first attempt to invade Earth.